 Research shows that even though lots of companies invest in building dedicated mobile apps, consumers spend most of their time using just the top three apps on their devices.
 Many people don’t install new apps for weeks or months, and even if they do – they often put off updating them.
 Users will be much more likely to use a lightweight and fast PWA instead of sacrificing another hundred of megabytes on their device for a native app.
 People also spend a considerable amount of time out of home, so they would greatly appreciate if your app wouldn’t deprive them of their limited mobile internet connection plan.

 Does it mean that a Progressive Web App is the Holy Grail of all apps and can be used in any project?
 Not quite.
 It is indeed flexible and versatile, but it has also a few limitations related to some advanced mobile features.
-For example, you shouldn’t choose a PWA for your project if you want to use an NFC or Bluetooth module in your app, or if you’re building an IoT solution.
+For example, you shouldn’t choose a PWA for your project if you want to use an NFC or Bluetooth module in your app, or if you’re building an IoT solution for the Automotive industry.
 In case of any questions on the advantages and limitations of Progressive Web Apps, don’t hesitate to get in touch with a trusted software development partner.
 At Angry Nerds, we’ll be happy to learn more about your project and help you choose the best technology to make sure it succeeds.

 What kind of applications should be PWAs